frytoli/containerized-asynchronous-tasks-framework/README.md

 # Task Garden
-A containerized framework for asynchronous tasks with Python Celery, RabbitMQ, and Reddis
+A containerized framework for asynchronous tasks with Python Celery (please sign my [Official Petition for a Celery Emoji](https://github.com/frytoli)), RabbitMQ 🐰, and Reddis 🥬

 ## Technologies:
 * Python 3.9